Illustrating a Fitness Book

 How the brain views illustrations

-When I was doing the illustrations for my first book: Walter Camp’s Daily Dozen Redux, an issue with hands came up for one of the moves.
-Here is the illustration from the book:
+When I originally did the illustrations for my first book: Walter Camp’s Daily Dozen Redux, an issue with hands came up for one of the moves.
+Here is the original illustration from the book:

 Spot the difference?
-Yup, it’s the hand.
+Yup, it’s the hand (ignore the trainers – that was just an upgrade!).
 The hand in that upright position in the first image cannot PHYSICALLY be in that position.
 The hand actually rotates as it is raised from the horizontal, so the thumb ends up at the back of the hand if you were viewing from the front.

 Old-Fashioned Fitness Classes